gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Crafting a suspicious stew with a poppy causes it to have the speed effect.
 This is replaced in future versions with the Night Vision effect.
 These speed suspicious stews can also be obtained from shipwrecks, and have different levels of duration.
 - Currently saturation effect suspicious stew has a duration longer than normally possible.
 This ranges from 140-200 ticks from shipwreck loot, and 100 ticks from crafting.
 - Currently armor can be dispensed onto a panda, allowing for armored pandas which are normally unobtainable
+- Mining a Shulker Box containing overstacked items from 18w43a (1.14 snapshot) to 24w07a (1.20.5 snapshot) in survival mode will drop a shulker box item with an Items tag with the overstacked items split into separate slots with the max stack size of that item.

 **18w45a**
 - Pillagers currently can run out of durability on crossbows, leaving them weaponless.
 This will not be obtainable in future versions.